That time we went to Zagreb

 Zagreb is full of charm no matter where you go.
 It is very walkable and has lots of pedestrian areas, and tons of patios.
 Did I mention patios?
 They’re everywhere.
 There are streets literally filled with them, and all are packed with people.
 We felt like we hit the jackpot.

 In addition to numerous coffee shops, restaurants, bars and shops, Zagreb also has wonderful museums and galleries.
 The most unique place we visited was the Museum of Broken Relationships.
-It is dedicated to stories of failed love stories and the items are donated by average people who wanted to share their pain.
+It is dedicated to failed love stories and many of the items are donated by average people who wanted to share their pain.
 Some are funny, some sad while others are really heart wrenching.
 It’s definitely a must go.

 As I said, we didn’t spend a lot of time in Zagreb, but the time we did was amazing.
 We loved it and would definitely visit there again.
 I think we would even consider living there if such opportunity presented itself.
 It was that good 🙂